AlvinYuuuu/ATK/AI_Tech_Consultant_Agent/docs/Backend_Structure.md

 There is no external-facing REST or GraphQL API.
 The "API" of this system is defined by the tools and state management that enable inter-agent communication.

 *   **Communication Style**: Asynchronous, state-driven communication.
 Agents operate independently and communicate by reading from and writing to the central `SharedMemory` (Mem0).
 *   **Tooling Layer (`src/tools/`)**: Tools are the primary mechanism for agents to interact with the outside world and each other's work.
-They are designed as simple, single-purpose functions decorated with ADK's `@function_tool`.
+They are designed as simple, single-purpose functions decorated with ADK's ``.
     *   **`memory_tools.py`**: `save_memory`, `search_memories`.
 Used by all agents to interact with Mem0.
     *   **`document_parsing_tools.py`**: `parse_pdf`, `parse_docx`.
 Used by `TenderAnalysisAgent`.
     *   **`diagram_tools.py`**: `create_architecture_diagram`.
 Used by `VisualizationAgent`.